brunokoga/Montevideo/monsters_dir/universalMonsterRules.md

 **Water Dependency (Ex)** A creature with this special ability can survive out of water for 1 minute per point of Constitution.
 Beyond this limit, this creature runs the risk of suffocation, as if it were drowning. _Format_: water dependency; _Location_: SQ.

-**Web (Ex** Creatures with the web ability can use webs to support themselves and up to one additional creature of the same size.
+**Web (Ex)** Creatures with the web ability can use webs to support themselves and up to one additional creature of the same size.
 In addition, such creatures can throw a web up to eight times per day.
 This is similar to an attack with a net but has a maximum range of 50 feet, with a range increment of 10 feet, and is effective against targets up to one size category larger than the web spinner.
-An entangled creature can escape with a successful [Escape Artist](../skill_dir/escapeArtist#_escape-artist check or burst the web with a Strength check.
+An entangled creature can escape with a successful [Escape Artist](../skill_dir/escapeArtist#_escape-artist) check or burst the web with a Strength check.
 Both are standard actions with a DC equal to 10 + 1/2 creature's HD + creature's Con modifier.
 Attempts to burst a web by those caught in it suffer a –4 penalty.

 Web spinners can create sheets of sticky webbing up to three times their size.
 They usually position these sheets to snare flying creatures but can also try to trap prey on the ground.
-Approaching creatures must succeed on a DC 20 [Perception](../skill_dir/perception#_perception check to notice a web; otherwise they stumble into it and become trapped as though by a successful web attack.
+Approaching creatures must succeed on a DC 20 [Perception](../skill_dir/perception#_perception) check to notice a web; otherwise they stumble into it and become trapped as though by a successful web attack.
 Attempts to escape or burst the webbing gain a +5 bonus if the trapped creature has something to walk on or grab while pulling free.
 Each 5-foot-square section of web has a number of hit points equal to the Hit Dice of the creature that created it and DR 5/—.

 A creature can move across its own web at its climb speed and can pinpoint the location of any creature touching its web.